AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/module_projects.md

     - Well-defined problem
     - Clear description of your data, data pipeline, modeling approach, and model evaluation approach
     - Clear explanation of previous approaches (if existing dataset) and what is new and novel about your approach
     - Analysis of your performance relative to previous approaches
+    - Discussion of deep learning approach vs. non deep learning approach
     - Understandable, descriptive demo or visualizations of outputs/performance
 - **20% project code submission**
     - Code organization - well organized and includes all necessary files